Perissodactyla: Gut

 All perissodactyls are hindgut fermenters.
-In contrast to ruminants, hindgut fermenters store digested food that has left the stomach in an enlarged cecum, where the food is digested by bacteria.
+In contrast to ruminants, hindgut fermenters store digested food that has left the stomach in an enlarged cecum, where the food begins digestion by microbes, with the fermentation continuing in the large colon.
 No gallbladder is present.
 The stomach of perissodactyls is simply built, while the cecum accommodates up to 90 L in horses.
-The intestine is very long, reaching up to 26 m in horses.
+The small intestine is very long, reaching up to 26 m in horses.
 Extraction of nutrients from food is relatively inefficient, which probably explains why no odd-toed ungulates are small; nutritional requirements per unit of body weight are lower for large animals, as their surface-area-to-volume ratio is smaller.

+Lack of carotid rete

+Unlike artiodactyls, perissodactyls lack a carotid rete, a heat exchange that reduces the dependence of the temperature of the brain on that of the body.
+As a result, perissodactyls have limited thermoregulatory flexibility compared to artiodactyls which has restricted them to habitats of low seasonality and rich in food and water, such as tropical forests.
+In contrast, artiodactyls occupy a wide range of habits ranging from the Arctic Circle to deserts and tropical savannahs.

 Distribution

-The present distribution of most perissodactyl species is only a small fraction of their original range.
+Most extant perissodactyl species occupy a small fraction of their original range.
 Members of this group are now found only in Central and South America, eastern and southern Africa, and central, southern, and southeastern Asia.
-During the peak of odd-toed ungulate existence, from the Eocene to the Oligocene, perissodactyls were distributed over much of the globe, the only exceptions being Australia and Antarctica.
-Horses and tapirs arrived in South America after the formation of the Isthmus of Panama in the Pliocene, around 3 million years ago.
-In North America, they died out around 10,000 years ago, leaving only Baird`s tapir with a range extending to what is now southern Mexico, while in Europe, the tarpans disappeared in the 19th century.
-Hunting and habitat restriction have reduced the present-day species to fragmented relict populations.
-In contrast, domesticated horses and donkeys have gained a worldwide distribution, and feral animals of both species are now also found in regions outside of their original range, such as in Australia.
+During the peak of odd-toed ungulate existence, from the Eocene to the Oligocene, perissodactyls were distributed over much of the globe, the major exceptions being Australia and Antarctica.
+Horses and tapirs arrived in South America after the formation of the Isthmus of Panama around 3 million years ago in the Pliocene.
+Their North American counterparts died out around 10,000 years ago, leaving only Baird's tapir with a range extending to what is now southern Mexico.
+The tarpans were pushed to extinction in 19th century Europe.
+Hunting and habitat destruction have reduced the surviving perissodactyl species to fragmented populations.
+In contrast, domesticated horses and donkeys have gained a worldwide distribution, and feral animals of both species are now also found in regions outside their original range, such as in Australia.

 Lifestyle and diet

 Perissodactyls inhabit a number of different habitats, leading to different lifestyles.
 Tapirs are solitary and inhabit mainly tropical rainforests.
 Rhinos tend to live alone in rather dry savannas, and in Asia, wet marsh or forest areas.
 Horses inhabit open areas such as grasslands, steppes, or semi-deserts, and live together in groups.
-Odd-toed ungulates are exclusively herbivores that feed, to varying degrees, on grasses, leaves, and other plant parts.
+Odd-toed ungulates are exclusively herbivores that feed, to varying degrees, on grass, leaves, and other plant parts.
 A distinction is often made between primarily grass feeders (white rhinos, equines) and leaf feeders (tapirs, other rhinos).